MicrosoftDocs/powerbi-docs/powerbi-docs/report-server/upgrade.md

 ## Before you begin

-Before you upgrade a report server, it is recommended that you perform the following steps to back up your report server.
+Before you upgrade a report server, we recommend the following steps to back up your report server.

 ### Backing up the encryption keys

 You should back up the encryption keys when you configure a report server installation for the first time.
-You should also back up the keys anytime you change the identity of the service accounts or rename the computer.
+Also back up the keys anytime you change the identity of the service accounts or rename the computer.
 For more information, see [Back Up and Restore Reporting Services Encryption Keys](https://docs.microsoft.com/sql/reporting-services/install-windows/ssrs-encryption-keys-back-up-and-restore-encryption-keys).

 ### Backing up the report server databases

 Because a report server is a stateless server, all application data is stored in the **reportserver** and **reportservertempdb** databases that run on a SQL Server Database Engine instance.
 You can back up the **reportserver** and **reportservertempdb** databases using one of the supported methods for backing up SQL Server databases.
-Recommendations that are specific to the report server databases include the following:
+These recommendations are specific to report server databases:

 * Use the full recovery model to back up the **reportserver** database.
 * Use the simple recovery model to back up the **reportservertempdb** database.
 * You can use different backup schedules for each database.
 The only reason to back up the **reportservertempdb** is to avoid having to recreate it if there is a hardware failure.
-In the event of hardware failure, it is not necessary to recover the data in **reportservertempdb**, but you do need the table structure.
+In case of hardware failure, you don't need to recover the data in **reportservertempdb**, but you do need the table structure.
 If you lose **reportservertempdb**, the only way to get it back is to recreate the report server database.
-If you recreate the **reportservertempdb**, it is important that it have the same name as the primary report server database.
+If you recreate the **reportservertempdb**, it's important that it have the same name as the primary report server database.

 For more information about backup and recovery of SQL Server relational databases, see [Back Up and Restore of SQL Server Databases](https://docs.microsoft.com/sql/relational-databases/backup-restore/back-up-and-restore-of-sql-server-databases).

 ### Backing up the configuration files

 Power BI Report Server uses configuration files to store application settings.
-You should back up the files when you first configure the server and after you deploy any custom extensions.
+Back up the files when you first configure the server, and after you deploy any custom extensions.
 Files to back up include:

 * config.json
 * RSHostingService.exe.config